The top 10 tips for email signature branding

-Do your business cards, headed paper, compliment slips, product packaging, invoices, signage and online presence conform to your brand guidelines?
+Do your business cards, product packaging, and social platforms all conform to your brand guidelines?
 Of course they do.
 You wouldn’t want something as important as your branding to be left to chance.

-So, why aren’t all the corporate emails your organization sends treated with the same level of branding?
-Why is your corporate email signature branding left in the hands of your employees?
-Is your brand manager aware of this?
+Yet in some organizations, corporate emails aren’t treated with the same level of branding.
+Corporate email signature branding is sometimes left in the hands of employees.

-Let’s face it, if you were sent an email that had appalling email signature branding, would you think highly of the organization that sent it?
-You need to apply the same care to your email signature as you do with every other aspect of your corporate branding.
+But how do you apply the same care to your email signature as you do with every other aspect of your corporate branding?

-Now, check out our Top 10 email signature branding DOs & DON’Ts for creating a branded signature that will impress your email recipients.
+Check out our Top 10 tips for email signature branding to create a branded signature that’ll impress your email recipients.

 Professional email signature branding is designed to reflect a company’s ethos and credibility.
-When a signature is designed well, it easily promotes your brand in a positive manner.
+When a signature is designed well, it promotes your brand in a positive way.

-We recommend going beyond using one uniform email signature template and varying your branding according to the sender’s department, i.e. give customer services one signature and the sales team another.
+We recommend going beyond using one uniform email signature template and varying your branding according to the sender’s department.
+In other words, give customer services one signature and the sales team another.

-Create an email signature policy and enforce it so everyone uses the same email signature branding.
-Otherwise, end users could present incorrect contact information, use their own personal branding, and do reputational damage to your organization.
-Just because someone has designed
+Create an email signature policy so everyone uses the same email signature branding.
+Otherwise, you risk end users presenting incorrect contact information, using their own personal branding, or doing reputational damage to your organization.

 If in doubt, use a dedicated email signature management solution so users can’t modify the design.
 You’ll then be assured that all employees will always have the right email signature branding.

-Any email that reaches someone who is not part of your company gives an immediate representation of what you stand for.
+Any email that reaches someone who isn’t part of your company gives an immediate representation of what you stand for.
 The quality of your email signature branding plays a large part of this.
-A substandard design will mean a substandard organization in the eyes of many people.
+A bad design will reflect badly on your organization.

 Having a branded email signature accompanied by your company logo and contact information makes you look legitimate and helps to build brand recognition among your contacts.